Kemen: Legend of The Void Walker

 "Let's see if your still standing after thi..."
 Guyles couldn't finish his sentence before he felt a sharp pain go through his arm.
 The left arm he used to nearly kill Gildor was dislodged from his shoulder and the spell he had been charging exploded in front of him.
 The force of the explosion sent Guyles flying back but he regained his footing quickly despite the injuries he sustained.
 The left side of his face and most of his body were badly wounded.

 "The hell just happened?"
 Guyles growled while gasping for air.

-"You let your guard down, that's what happened."
-Guyles quickly recognized the voice and soon finds where it originated.
+"You let your guard down is what happened."
+Guyles quickly recognized the voice and soon found where it originated from.

 "Malic... damn it, I thought you would be halfway across the city by now."
 Malic stood between Gildor and Guyles in his battle stance.